oicr-gsi/req-system-docs/source/global-users.rst

 Legacy requisition forms may be merged into a new unified study form if required by the Forms Administrator.
 This scenario may occur if form fields change, such as with the addition of a new assay to a clinical study, or if software versions result in large scale changes to requisition system workflows.
 All existing requisitions will be ported into the new study form and will be permanently removed from the legacy study form.
 To execute a merger, proceed with the following steps.

 1. Prior to moving existing (legacy) study specific requisitions to a new form, navigate to the gear icon and select “MISO download”.
-2. Save a copy of the excel report as seen below.
+2. Save a copy of the excel report.
 Note the requisition “Submission ID” field will be the same between the original study form present in version 1 of the (legacy) form, and in version 2 of the new form after importing the requisition.
 The requisition ID “ID” however, will be updated.
 The number will remain the same, but the form key will change to the new requisition form “form key”, in the example below the new form key is “V3PIL-XX”.
 If the forms key is not changed between version 1 (legacy) and version 2 of the form, the requisition ID will remain exactly the same.
 3. Unpublish the legacy form to prevent new submissions from occurring from the legacy form.
-4. Select “Move Submissions” from either the gear icon on the “Manage Forms” tab, or directly from the form specific configuration pages as seen below.
+4. Select “Move Submissions” from either the gear icon on the “Manage Forms” tab, or directly from the form specific configuration pages.
 5. A warning dialog will appear.
 Follow instructions listed and select “Yes, Move”.
 6. Note, the case history for each imported requisition will contain all prior status stage changes executed from the legacy form.
 Any existing versioned draft genomic, QC or signed out clinical report will be viewable to authorized study roles.
 PDF files will retain the legacy study requisition ID and will not be updated.
 7. From the new form, repeat steps 1& 2.
 Use the “Submission ID” to map old requisitions to the new requisition “ID”.
 Provide this mapping key to the study requisitioners if the forms key has changed.
 They may need to update their records to ensure continuity.